Radcliffe Bailey: Early life and education

+Bailey attended the Atlanta College of Art and received a Bachelor of Fine Arts in 1991.
+He was trained as a sculptor but experimented with paint and mixed media.

+Career

+From 2001 to 2006, he taught at the Lamar Dodd School of Art at the University of Georgia.
+In 2006, he did a DNA test and learned that he had heritage from Mende people and Sierra Leone.

-Bailey was trained as a sculptor but experiments with paint and mixed media.
-He works within the convergence of painting and sculpture, utilising items such as vintage photographs of his family, vinyl records, piano keys and bottle-caps.
-Thematically, his art explores the intersection of ancestry, race and cultural memory.
+He worked within the convergence of painting and sculpture, utilizing items such as vintage photographs of his family, vinyl records, piano keys, and bottlecaps.
+Thematically, his art explores the intersection of ancestry, race, and cultural memory.
 In 2003, he adopted a style of art conceptually inspired by Kongo minkisi, which he described as being "medicine cabinet sculptures."
 As a result, his work has been described as being three-dimensional and layered, incorporating elements of smell and sound.
-In a 2013 interview, Bailey described his creative process and fascination with the connection between past and present, stating: “The day by day experience of art, even though my work may seem to have this layer of history, it is also a cover for what I’m dealing with on a day to day.
+In a 2013 interview, Bailey described his creative process and fascination with the connection between past and present, stating: "The day by day experience of art, even though my work may seem to have this layer of history, it is also a cover for what I’m dealing with on a day to day.
 It’s very much about today.
 We were talking about where I go next: I’m still thinking about today and yesterday and what’s coming in front of me tomorrow."
-He is largely inspired by historic figures, citing individuals such as George Washington Carver and Charleston-based blacksmith Philip Simmons as sources of inspiration.
-His large-scale installation Windward Coast (2009-2011), was presented as part of the First International Biennial of Contemporary Art of Cartagena de Indias, Colombia.
-He has been awarded for his artistic contributions, receiving the Joan Foundation Grant in 2008 and Elizabeth and Mallory Factory Prize for Southern Art in 2010.